 Mobile visits & desktop orders: what’s nextMobile usage seems to be more related to pre-purchase browsing rather than to actual shopping.
 In the UK, mobile phones cornered online traffic to retail websites, accounting for over 70 percent of online visits.
-In turn, desktop traffic appeared more lucrative, as it resulted in higher conversion rates and average order values.
+In turn, desktop traffic appeared slightly more lucrative, as it resulted in both higher conversion rates and average order values.

-What smartphones are used forMobile is a major e-commerce channel that doesn’t exclude but rather integrates with the shopping experience on other platforms.
-In 2021, Shop — the online shopping assistant used for package tracking — was the most downloaded Android app in the UK.
+Mobile commerce is here to stayMobile is a major e-commerce channel that doesn’t exclude, but rather integrates with different types of shopping experiences on other platforms.
+In 2022, ASDA Rewards — the money-saving rewards app of the popular chain retailer Asda — was the most downloaded Android app in the UK.